- Sustainable Ecosystems

 Policies that restore the health of our oceans to be adopted, based on the Future Policy Award 2012 winning best policies.
+(Also visit our Future Policy Award 2012 Website)

 Covering 71% of the Earth’s surface, our oceans are a key part of our planet’s life support system.
 Not only are the seas a major source of food, but the oceans also produce more than half the oxygen we breathe, captures carbon and contains 90% of the earth’s total biomass.
 Yet our oceans and marine life are on the verge of unprecedented and irreversible destruction.
+That’s why we need to restore the health of our oceans.

 Overfishing, pollution, bycatch and global warming have all contributed to a rapid decline in ocean resources and the degradation of marine ecosystems.
 Around 60% of the world’s major marine ecosystems are damaged or are being used unsustainably while every year 70 to 75 million tonnes of fish are caught from our oceans, reduced commercial fish stocks by more than 90%.